pattern/verdant-refuge/README.md

 # Verdant Refuge

-This is my personal website (Jeff Pickelman).
+This is my personal website (Jeff Pickelman)

+## Hyde

 It is built using [hyde][hyde] (Version 0.8.5a14), a Python static website generator inspired by it's Ruby brother [jekyll][jekyll].

 [hyde]: https://github.com/hyde/hyde "Hyde static website generator"
 [jekyll]: http://jekyllrb.com/ "Jekyll: blog-aware, static site generator in Ruby"

 Note that this current version of hyde was the result of a major refactor/restructuring of the original codebase located here: [old hyde][hyde-old].
 As such, much of the "hyde" documentation available refers to the previous iteration and isn't particularly helpful in getting things working perfectly, but is still useful in getting a handle on what hyde is all about and how it has been used before.

 [hyde-old]: https://github.com/lakshmivyas/hyde "Static website generator inspired by Jekyll (Deprecated)"

 ## Plugins

-This section will contain a list of the current plugins I am using for this site, and a description of what they are used for.
+This section contains a list of the current plugins I am using for this site, and a description of what they are used for.

 -   **MetaPlugin** - This allow metadata to be easily included about any files.
 All the `meta.yaml` files in the directory tree of a